 To repeat, the channel designed to find and deal with threats is much older and stronger than the other in the vast majority of the population.
 The opportunity seeking channel is not missing, which is very good news.
 But in a relative sense, Thrive is easily dominated by Survive.
 This fact would appear to be enormously important—and for the most part unrecognized as we try to make organizations flourish today.

 This sort of brain/body hardwiring means that people in key roles in organizations will tend to be more influenced by inputs that lead to activation of the Survive Channel than the Thrive Channel.
-And this will be so regardless of education, intelligence, or managerial sophistication.
+And this will be so regardless of education, experiences, intelligence, or managerial sophistication.
 Yes, all of those factors may help moderate the influence on an overheating Survive response or may help activate Thrive more easily or appropriately.
 But, in the final analysis, human nature is human nature.

 This means, for example, that the threatening letter from a regulator (or the warning from the decision makers’ own lawyers that a letter may come) will easily have more impact than the three major strategic initiatives designed to increase innovation.
 That means managerial minds are more likely to see the threats associated with trying to fight a more monopolistic culture than all the opportunities opened by a more competitive, but also a more wide open marketplace.
 This means the constant talk of the hazards created by the 90-day financial reporting cycle can literally overwhelm the occasional report from the disruptive innovation committee.
 In other words, people easily behave in ways that have been called “overly short-term oriented” not just because of seemingly ruthless financial markets or myopic MBA education or poorly structured compensation systems.
 They slide in that direction because of human nature shaped by many thousands of years of successfully surviving the many perils around them.